tomcarter868/Advanced-AI-Hardware-Software-Co-Design/lab3.md

 **In Android Studio on your computer**:

 - Open `llama.cpp/examples/llama.android`
-- Wait for Gradle sync
+- Wait for Gradle sync (this may take 10-15 minutes)
 - Switch to "Project" view for easier navigation.
 You can do this by selecting 'Android' in the top left of your screen, then selecting 'project' from the dropdown.

 ---